 What types of financial aid can I receive?

-There are four main types of financial aid: 1) scholarships, money that does not have to be repaid, 2) college work-study employment, 3) federal loans including Perkins, subsidized and unsubsidized Stafford, and Graduate PLUS loans, and 4) alternative loans, which are funded by outside lenders.
+There are four main types of financial aid: 1) scholarships, money that does not have to be repaid, 2) college work-study employment, 3) federal loans including Perkins, unsubsidized Direct, and Grad PLUS loans, and 4) alternative loans, which are funded by outside lenders.

 Do I qualify for a Michigan Indian Tuition Waiver?